KnowageLabs/Knowage-Documentation/chapter_5/installation/knowage-ce-installer.rst

 How upgrade KNOWAGE version
 ------------------------------------------------------------------------------------------------------------------------

-If you want to upgrade the KNOAGE installation to the last patch version released ( eg. from 9.0.0  to 9.0.1) you have to:
+If you want to upgrade the KNOWAGE packages to the last patch version released ( eg. from 9.0.0  to 9.0.1) you have to:

 .. code-block:: bash
    :caption: docker command